pism/pism/doc/sphinx/manual/practical-usage/input-output.rst

    * - :opt:`-info`
      - Gives information about PETSc operations during the run.

-   * - :opt:`-list_diagnostics`
+   * - :opt:`-list_diagnostics all`
-     - Prints a list of all available diagnostic outputs (time series and spatial) for the run with the given options.
-Stops run after printing the list.
+     - Prints a list of all available diagnostic outputs (time series and spatial) for the run with given options and stop.

+   * - :opt:`-list_diagnostics spatial`
+     - Prints a list of all available spatially-variable diagnostic outputs for the run with given options and stop.

+   * - :opt:`-list_diagnostics scalar`
+     - Prints a list of all available spatially-variable diagnostic outputs for the run with given options and stop.

    * - :opt:`-log_summary`
      - At the end of the run gives a performance summary and also a synopsis of the PETSc